 Technicians will be alert for any signs of heart or lung problems.
 Immediate action will be taken if complications happen.
 A doctor, most often a cardiologist, will be available during the stress test as well.

 In the time leading up to your procedure:

 ECG electrodes will be attached to your chest.
 The electrodes are small, sticky patches with wires.
 Your resting blood pressure and ECG readings will be taken.

 The cardiac stress test is done on a treadmill or a stationary bike.
 You will slowly start walking or riding.
 At regular intervals, the speed and elevation will be increased.
 Your ECG, blood pressure, heart rate, and symptoms will be closely monitored.

 The test may be stopped early if you feel extremely tired, get chest pain, have trouble breathing, or if you have any symptoms that suggest heart problems.
 The test will also be stopped if there are significant changes in the ECG.
 After exercise is complete, your blood pressure, heart rate, and ECG will be monitored until levels return to normal.

-Your doctor may also order a blood flow imaging exam.
+A blood flow imaging exam may also be ordered.
 This is called a nuclear stress test.
 A small amount of radioactive chemical will be injected into a vein when you are exercising at your peak.
 Scans will be taken while you lie in different positions under a special camera.
 The images will help identify areas of the heart that may not be receiving enough oxygen.
 After you have rested for about an hour, a second set of images will be taken.